- Location: Maastricht, Netherlands

 However, it would not be an overstatement to say that the troubled economic times have actually influenced the fair in at least some ways.
 There was a marked absence of American collectors, and some of the big names as far as auction houses and dealers were absent.
 On the other side, that gave a chance for some long-time waiting list candidates to get a chance to exhibit their collections.
 Dealers confided that many of their clients were actually selling off old collectibles to escape cash crunches.
 However, the business did not seem to be as bad as it was projected.
 There is definitely confidence within the echelons of the art market and it exhibited itself fully in the fair.

 Where to Stay in Maastricht

 The Maastricht Exhibition and Congress Center can be easily accessed from all parts of the Maastricht.
 There are many accommodation facilities in Maastricht.
-Some of the most popular hotels of the city include Hotel Novotel, Hotel Iban, Styaokay and Hotel Bigarr.
-Chateau St. Gerlach and Kruisherenhoel are two of the luxury high end accommodation facilities you can opt for.
-Try to book early, as all the hotels usually get booked well in advance during the festival time, with the influx of large number of foreign visitors./>
+Some of the most popular hotels in the city include Hotel Novotel, Hotel Iban, Styaokay and Hotel Biggar.
+Chateau St. Gerlach and Kruisherenhoel are two of the luxury high-end accommodation facilities you can opt for.
+Try to book early, as all the hotels usually get booked well in advance during the festival time, with the influx of a large number of foreign visitors.